 Chicken Bone Broth

 Every time I make chicken bone broth I just kind of wing it.
-I decided to write down what I did this time.
+I decided to write down what I did last time.
 This one is a mish mash of different flavours that I have used for different broths over the years.
 I thought I’d mix them together to see what happens (I know, living dangerously).
 The idea was to create a rich broth with a lot of depth that could be eaten just on its own.
 I’m happy to say it worked.
 Some recipes call for messing about with roasting the bones.
-I didn’t bother and the result was just as good as the times I have taken that step.
+I didn’t bother.
+In fact, I took the chicken legs straight out of the freezer and plunked them in the pot.
+Oh yes, I did that.
+And the result tasted just as good as the times I have messed about baking the bones and fussing with getting all the caramelized bits off the bottom of the pan.

-- 10 -12 cups water (or enough to cover the bones by an inch)
+- 10 -12 cups water (or enough to cover the bones by at least an inch)

-- 1 large onion, peeled, cut in half and studded with 10 cloves
+- 1 large onion, peeled, cut in quarters and studded with 8 whole cloves

 - 2 whole allspice balls